rackerlabs/support-how-to/content/rackspace-email/password-management-and-best-practices.md

 ### Common password attack types

-The following are common methods used by attackers trying to compromise your accounts:
+The following things are common methods used by attackers trying to compromise your accounts.

 #### Phishing

-Phishing is the act of impersonating a legitimate entity to obtain sensitive information from users like usernames, passwords,and  credit card numbers.
+Phishing is the act of impersonating a legitimate entity to obtain sensitive information from users like usernames, passwords, and credit card numbers.
 In email, phishing scams commonly use a method of email impersonation called [spoofing](/how-to/email-spoofing-best-practices).
 A successful phishing attack is particularly damaging because you have volunteered your current credentials to the scammer.

 Use the following guidelines to protect your passwords from phishing attempts: